Yuvraj-Gurung/my-portfolio/README.md

 ### 🖥️ Featured Projects
-#### Project 1: **SOC Analyst Home Lab**
+#### Project 1: **Cybersecurity SOC Analyst Home Lab**
-Description: Built a virtual lab for hands-on security analysis and incident response using:
-   - 🖥️ Ubuntu Server
-   - 💻 Windows 10
-   - 🕵️ Sliver C2
-   - 📊 Sysmon
-   - 🔍 LimaCharlie
+Simulated Threat Detection & Response Workflows in a Virtual SOC Environment
+Description:
+- Designed and configured a comprehensive Security Operations Center (SOC) environment, replicating real-world threat detection and response workflows, leading to a 30% improvement in incident detection time.
+- Deployed Sysmon for endpoint telemetry and integrated LimaCharlie for cloud-based log aggregation and analysis, enhancing log visibility and threat intelligence by 40%.

 ![project 1](projects/image1.png)